-Jennifer Durney ministers to the young church of the Diocese of Erie in a variety of roles, all of which try her patience and stretch her heart in the best ways possible.
+Jennifer Durney serves the Diocese of Erie in Pennsylvania in a variety of roles, all of which try her patience and stretch her heart in the best ways possible.
 She is blessed to share her passions and her life with her husband, Matt, and is in love with being Momma to their beautiful daughters, Vivianne and Gianna.

 Receive CatholicMom.com newsletters in your inbox, including the Daily Gospel Reflection each morning!